When we are learning how to play jazz guitar, the question is always: "Am I practicing the right stuff?"

 It was a total success.

-This student has been soloing on tunes every since, and he has a method to develop his own improvisations now.
-What’s more fun: even if the solos are based of the same “structure” (like a skeleton of slow lines) he improvises different lines every time.
+This student has been soloing on tunes ever since, and he has a method to develop his own improvisations now.
+What's more fun: even if the solos are based on the same "structure" (like a skeleton of slow lines) he improvises different lines every time.

 Moral of the story

 No, it doesn't mean that you all have to use slow guide-tone or chord-tone lines to learn improvisation!
 [Laughs]

 (Although these are great tools!)

 What we should remember: the student found what made him tick.
 We uncovered the tool that made everything clear in his ears and in his playing.
 Scales, arpeggios and 3rd-7ths didn't work.
 But chord-tones worked!
 So the moral: you have to find what makes you tick.
 And be aware that this muse can (and will) change with time.
 The student above may wind up only practicing this stuff for a few weeks, and then work on other more relevant materials.
 It's fine.
 We have to adapt, always.

 And furthermore: that muse is already there for you!
 You simply have to remove the mental clutter around it. :-)